Cipscis/base-package/README.md

 ## Configuration

+### package.json

+By default, the `package.json` file is configured to set the project to be of type `module`.
+This means NodeJS will use ES module syntax as opposed to the default CommonJS syntax, allowing the use of `import` and `export` keywords.

+For more information on the differences, see [Differences between ES modules and CommonJS](https://nodejs.org/api/esm.html#esm_differences_between_es_modules_and_commonjs)

 ### gulpfile.js

 This file tells [Gulp](https://gulpjs.com/) which files to watch and where to output compiled assets.
 Some configuration for JavaScript bundling is duplicated between here and [`webpack.config.js`](#webpackconfigjs)